10 Best Tokyo Cherry Blossom Spots for Incredible Photos (2025)

 I booked our arrival in Tokyo to coincide with just before the expected peak.

 However, as we know, nature is unpredictable.
-Despite the best guess of the latest blooming forecast at the time, in 2023 the cherry blossoms in Tokyo bloomed about a week earlier than expected due to warmer weather.
+In 2024 the cherry blossoms in Tokyo bloomed the latest they have since 2012 due to a late cold snap, whereas in 2023 they bloomed about a week earlier than expected due to warmer weather.

 From mid-February, the blooming predictions are updated weekly and will be more accurate based on the latest weather trends.